 Application : Applied

-Explanation on application of the practice The Company has a Whistleblowing Policy and Whistleblowing Procedure which provides a structured channel and process for any employee of the Company and any (legal or natural) person, including those providing services to, or having a business relationship with the Company, to raise genuine concerns about any improper conduct or wrongful act involving the Company ("Improper Conduct").
-The Whistleblowing Policy and Procedure are reviewed annually and approved by the Board of the Company.
+Explanation on application of the practice The Company has a Whistleblowing Policy and Whistleblowing Standard Operating Procedures (" Procedures ") which provides a structured channel and process for any employee of the Company and any (legal or natural) person, including those providing services to, or having a business relationship with the Company, to raise genuine concerns about any improper conduct or wrongful act involving the Company (" Improper Conduct ") and/or any person associated with the Company.
+The Whistleblowing Policy and Procedures are reviewed annually and approved by the Board of the Company.

 Reports of Improper Conduct may be made using the whistleblower form or in writing directly to the Chairman of the BARMC of the Company, who is the designated recipient of such reports.
+Where the alleged Improper Conduct concerns the Chairman of the BARMC of the Company, the report shall be made to another Independent Non-Executive Director of the Company as named in the Whistleblowing Policy.
 The Whistleblowing Policy and the whistleblower form are available on the Company's Website.

-Explanation for : departure
+Explanation for :

+departure

-Large companies are requ to complete the columns b rired to complete the columns below.
-Non-large companies are encouraged below.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

 Measure :

 Timeframe :